hendrikmelse/smart_home/server/docs/server_interface.md

 - `response`: When necessary, will contain arbitrary data depending on what it is responding to.

 ## Talking to the Server
-If the target is `server`, then the packet will be consumed by the server directly, the payload must be a dictionaly which defines the `command` key.
+If the target is `server`, then the packet will be consumed by the server directly, the payload must be a dictionary which defines the `command` key.
 Depending on what the command is, the payload my also define other keys.
 Valid commands are:
 - `get_devices`: Get a list of all currently registered devices.
 - `get_device_info`: Get information about a particular device.
 The payload must define the `device_name` key to specify which device.
-The server will respond with a dictionary containing imformation about the device.
+The server will respond with a dictionary containing information about the device.
 - `register`: Register a device (see below).
 - `unregister`: Unregister a device (see below).